lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The need for speed in composition & publishing affects more than just political pamphlets, introduces a responsiveness to literature, has effects even in somewhat unexpected places

+## Romantic poets relied upon women ##

+In their own acknowledgement (?), from the beginning, the poet’s occupation and their romantic connection with nature rely upon the support of the women in their lives; certainly Coleridge knew the importance of Dorothy to Wordsworth, and surely knowing of her would have been key to being “in the know” in their whole social circle; effacing these women’s importance wasn’t key to the myth-making yet (?) but was something grabbed ahold of and exaggerated later?

+### Wordsworth ###

+Tintern Abbey and The Prelude refer directly to Dorothy’s presence, importance, and role in shaping his mind/career

+Wordsworth also published some of Dorothy’s poems as “by a female friend” -- how many people knew they were hers?

+### Coleridge ###

+Coleridge: “Frost at Midnight” : For still I hoped to see the stranger's face, / Townsman, or aunt, or sister more beloved, / My play-mate when we both were clothed alike! — His sister stands out from other people and relatives as the most desirable possible arrival

+## Coleridge misdiagnoses his nightmares ##

+See the Norton: he was probably going through opium withdrawal, but the morality of supernaturalism made him misdiagnose bad dreams as symptoms of deep guilt

+## imagining London as a future ruin ##

+### Barbauld "1811", 1812 ###

+The comfort, in Barbauld’s imagining, is that the ruined buildings will still be imaginatively occupied by a veritable flood of still-remembered named individuals who constitute a national legacy; a much more soothing image than Smith’s, in which the buildings are unreadable

+Memoralizing, too, is cyclical: “And now, where Caesar saw with proud disdain / The wattled hut and skin of azure stain, / Corinthian columns rear their graceful forms, / And light varandas brave the wintry storms, / While British tongues the fading fame prolong / Of Tully's eloquence and Maro's song.”

+Perhaps, she says, long ages past away,

+And set in western waves our closing day, {120}

+Night, Gothic night, again may shade the plains

+Where Power is seated, and where Science reigns;

+England, the seat of arts, be only known

+By the gray ruin and the mouldering stone;

+That Time may tear the garland from her brow, {125}

+And Europe sit in dust, as Asia now.

+   Yet then the ingenuous youth whom Fancy fires

+With pictured glories of illustrious sires,

+With duteous zeal their pilgrimage shall take

+From the blue mountains, or Ontario's lake, {130}

+With fond adoring steps to press the sod

+By statesmen, sages, poets, heroes trod

+…

+  But who their mingled feelings shall pursue

+When London's faded glories rise to view?

+The mighty city, which by every road,

+In floods of people poured itself abroad; {160}

+Ungirt by walls, irregularly great,

+No jealous drawbridge, and no closing gate;

+Whose merchants (such the state which commerce brings)

+Sent forth their mandates to dependant kings;

+Streets, where the turban'd Moslem, bearded Jew, {165}

+And woolly Afric, met the brown Hindu;

+Where through each vein spontaneous plenty flowed,

+Where Wealth enjoyed, and Charity bestowed.

+Pensive and thoughtful shall the wanderers greet

+Each splendid square, and still, untrodden street; {170}

+Or of some crumbling turret, mined by time,

+The broken stair with perilous step shall climb,

+Thence stretch their view the wide horizon round,

+By scattered hamlets trace its antient bound,

+And, choked no more with fleets, fair Thames survey {175}

+Through reeds and sedge pursue his idle way.

+  With throbbing bosoms shall the wanderers tread

+The hallowed mansions of the silent dead,

+Shall enter the long isle and vaulted dome

+Where Genius and where Valour find a home; {180}

+Awe-struck, midst chill sepulchral marbles breathe,

+Where all above is still, as all beneath;

+Bend at each antique shrine, and frequent turn

+To clasp with fond delight some sculptured urn,

+The ponderous mass of Johnson's form to greet, {185}

+Or breathe the prayer at Howard's sainted feet.

+…

+Oft shall the strangers turn their eager feet {205}

+The rich remains of antient art to greet,

+The pictured walls with critic eye explore,

+And Reynolds be what Raphael was before.

+On spoils from every clime their eyes shall gaze,

+Egyptian granites and the Etruscan vase; {210}

+And when midst fallen London, they survey

+The stone where Alexander's ashes lay,

+Shall own with humbled pride the lesson just

+By Time's slow finger written in the dust.

+### Horace Smith, "Ozymandias", 1818 ###

+ IN Egypt's sandy silence, all alone,

+      Stands a gigantic Leg, which far off throws

+      The only shadow that the Desart knows:—

+    "I am great OZYMANDIAS," saith the stone,

+      "The King of Kings; this mighty City shows

+    "The wonders of my hand."— The City's gone,—

+      Nought but the Leg remaining to disclose

+    The site of this forgotten Babylon.

+    We wonder,—and some Hunter may express

+    Wonder like ours, when thro' the wilderness

+      Where London stood, holding the Wolf in chace,

+    He meets some fragment huge, and stops to guess

+      What powerful but unrecorded race

+      Once dwelt in that annihilated place.